im-saqib/ImShare/Readme.md

 > Share Pictures and follow other people

-## Created with React Native and Firebase
+## Created with React Native, Redux and Firebase